matheus-gomes-dev/Voting-App/README.md

 * As an unauthenticated or authenticated user, I can see and vote on everyone's polls.
 * As an unauthenticated or authenticated user, I can see the results of polls in chart form.
 * As an authenticated user, if I don't like the options on a poll, I can create a new option.

+You can check the app running on [Heroku](http://sheltered-harbor-60080.herokuapp.com/)